2019 Thai League 3

 The 2019 Thai League 3 is the third season of the Thai League 3, the third-tier professional league for association football clubs in Thailand, since its establishment in 2017, also known as Omsin League Pro due to the sponsorship deal with Government Savings Bank (Omsin Bank).
 A total of 28 teams would divided into 2 regions including 14 teams in the upper region and 14 teams in the lower region.

+After Army United FC announced its dissolution in the end of the season, Ranong United was choose as the third team to promoted to Thai League 2.